Blog

 It may be better to avoid mentioning specific dollar figures during your first meeting.
 They can bog down the conversation and become a distraction for your family members.
 Focus the conversation on the broader framework of your estate plan.
 Talk about what your goals are for your legacy and how the decisions that you’ve made will provide the best chance that you’ll be able to achieve those goals for all members of your family.

 Organizing and setting up a family meeting can be intimidating.
-As difficult as it may be, it’s critical that your family understands what your plans are for your estate.
+As difficult as it may be, it’s crucial that your family understands what your plans are for your estate.
 Clear communication now can save your loved ones from headaches down the road.